MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 2. In the search box type **Azure Active Directory** and launch Azure AD.
 3. In **Azure Active Directory**, select **Roles and administrators**, and then select the **Application administrator** role from the list.

->**Note**: If the lab environment has already activated Azure AD Premium P2, Privileged Identity Management (PIM) will be enabled and you wll need to select **Next** and assign a Permanent role to this user.
+**Note** - If the lab environment has already activated Azure AD Premium P2, Privileged Identity Management (PIM) will be enabled and you wll need to select **Next** and assign a Permanent role to this user.

 4. On the **Application administrator | Assignments** page you should see Chris Green's name listed.
 5. Put a check in the box next to Chris Green.